Plumbing contractors in

 Submit application

-File Master Plumber License application with PA Department of Labor & Industry including proof of experience, education, and required fees
+Submit Master Plumber application to PA Department of Labor & Industry with $50 fee, proof of experience, and required documentation.
+Include character references and any prior licensing history.

 Obtain insurance